AnnieEvans83/UVDecomp_SGD/README.md

 #Introduction:

 Everyone in my family is a big reader.
 We often recommend and share books with each other despite each us having different taste in genres.
 We also occasionally get in a rut where no one has read anything awesome enough to share with the rest of the group.
-Therefore for my Capstone project and beyond I wanted to build a book recommendation system that would let you rate books and then have the modelrecommend books for you based on your past preferences.
+Therefore for my Capstone project and beyond I wanted to build a book recommendation system that would let you rate books and then have the model recommend books for you based on your past preferences.
 There was a barrier though, currently there is not an effective open sourced Matrix Factorization for Recommendations Systems available for Data Scientists.

 ###Solution:
 I wrote a Matrix Factorization library using Python, numPy, and Pandas.